alfert/cookbooks-graylog2/graylog2/README.md

 and the web-interface rails app, but not configure a webserver to serve it.

-Note that this cookbook makes lots of assumptions about defaults, and does things like install a local mysql server with no root password (doh).
+Note that this cookbook makes lots of assumptions about defaults, and does things like install a local mongo server with no root password (doh).
 Do be sure to tweak this for your comfort and security before using it in production.

 Also note - this cookbook does *not* switch off any local logging system.
 That means that if you are